News & Notes: Updated 11/12/2013

 Class of 2013 Remains Perfect on BOC Exam Results

 The 2013 exam period has just started, but as of this moment, Ithaca College is at 100% first time BOC pass rate for class of 2013, again!
-We still have 4 graduating seniors who will be taking the exam in June or July, but as of this writing we are at a 15 for 15 rate, extending our streak to (at least) 46 consecutive first time passes!!!
+We still have a few graduates to take the exam, but as of this writing we are at a 17 for 17 rate, extending our streak to (at least) 49 consecutive first time passes!!!

 Kudos to the following graduating seniors who can soon add "ATC" to their name: